 Moving machine parts have the potential to cause severe workplace injuries, such as crushed fingers or hands, amputations, burns, or blindness.
 Safeguards are essential for protecting workers from these preventable injuries.
 Any machine part, function, or process that may cause injury must be safeguarded.
 When the operation of a machine or accidental contact injure the operator or others in the vicinity, the hazards must be eliminated or controlled.
 This page contains general information on the various hazards of mechanical motion and techniques for protecting workers.

-Machine guarding hazards are addressed in specific standards for the general industry, marine terminals, longshoring, and the construction and agriculture industries.
+Machine guarding hazards are addressed in specific OSHA standards for agriculture, general industry, maritime, and construction.

 - Protect Yourself - Amputations.
 OSHA QuickCard™, (2015).
 Discusses amputations and the best way to prevent them.

-- Safeguarding Equipment and Protecting Workers from Amputations (PDF).
+- Safeguarding Equipment and Protecting Workers from Amputations.
 OSHA Publication 3170, (2007).
 Provides information to help identify and manage common amputation hazards associated with operating and using stationary equipment.

 - Hazards of Operating Unguarded Stone Cutters and Splitters in Landscaping and Other Worksites.
 OSHA Safety and Health Information Bulletin (SHIB), (January 25, 2013).